TriplyDB/Documentation/docs/triply-api/index.md

 The text search API is only available for a dataset after an ElasticSearch service has been created for that dataset.

+Two types of searches can be performed: a simple search, and a custom search.
+Simple searches require one search term for a fuzzy match.
+Custom searches accept a JSON object conforming to [the elasticsearch query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 #### URI path

 Text search requests are sent to the following URI path: